dydxprotocol/protocol_v1/README.md

 #### Test

 ```
-npm run testrpc
 npm test
 ```
-Teestrpc will need to run in a separate terminal. npm test will also automatically recompile if any source files have been changed
+npm test will also automatically recompile if any source files have been changed

 ## Architecture